NCERT Solutions Class 10 English Chapter 10 – Free PDF Download

 Objects have qualities which make them desirable to others.
 Can you think of some objects (a car, a phone, a dress…) and say what qualities make one object more desirable than another?
 Imagine you were trying to sell an object: what qualities would you emphasise?

-There are various objects having qualities in our lives that make it desirable to others.
+There are various objects having qualities in our lives that make them desirable to others.
 Here we bring to you a list of objects that make it desirable to others:

 What about people?
 Do we love others because we like their qualities, whether physical or mental?
 Or is it possible to love someone “for themselves alone”?
 Are some people ‘more lovable’ than others?
 Discuss this question in pairs or in groups, considering points like the following.